 TGac editor: modify TGac D4.0 P208L17-18 as follows:

-In addition to the requirements in Clause 22, a VHT STA shall be capable of transmitting and receiving PPDUs that are compliant with the mandatory PHY specifications defined in Clause 20.
+In addition to the requirements in Clause 22, a VHT STA shall be capable of transmitting and receiving PPDUs that are compliant with the mandatory PHY specifications for a non-AP HT STA defined in Clause 20.

 TGac editor: modify TGac D4.0 P208L20-24 as follows:

 The VHT PHY is based on the HT PHY defined in Clause 20, which in turn is based on the OFDM PHY defined in Clause 18.
-The VHT PHY extends the maximum number of space-time streams supported to eight and provides support for multi-user (MU) transmissions.
-An MU transmission supports up to four users with up to four space-time streams per user with the total number of space-time streams not exceeding eight.
+The VHT PHY extends the maximum number of space-time streams supported to eight and provides support for downlink multi-user (MU) transmissions.
+A downlink MU transmission supports up to four users with up to four space-time streams per user with the total number of space-time streams not exceeding eight.

 TGac editor: modify TGac D4.0 P209L38-41 as follows:

-The service of a layer or sublayer is the set of capabilities that it offers to a user in the next higher layer (or
+The service of a layer is the set of capabilities that it offers to a user in the next higher layer.

-sublayer).
 Abstract services are specified here by describing the service primitives and parameters that characterize

 each service.
 This definition is independent of any particular implementation.